Captain’s log: London to Bristol by narrowboat

 23rd July 2017

 DAY TWO.
 Kensal Green to Boston Manor.
 15.5 miles, 9 locks, 8.5 hours

 Easy cruise for the first 11 miles – no locks!
 Fine weather with a few rain showers.
 Stopped briefly at Greenford for lunch.
-Richard did most of the driving while I cleaned my boat – it is Sunday, cleaning day, after all.
+I cleaned my boat – it is Sunday, cleaning day, after all.
 Made crumble with the blackberries and stewed apples that my aunt Vanda had given me.
 Turned off the Paddington Arm onto the Grand Union at Bull’s Bridge.
 Beautiful cutting for the canal.
 Hanwell flight of locks took almost as long to get through as the previous stretch!
 Met a boat coming up through the flight – the three men on board couldn’t work out the sluices so we helped.
 Apparently they had been there for 30 minutes and had decided to give up, back out of the lock and moor up for the night.
 I think they were grateful we came along.
 Rained on and off all afternoon.
 Rainbows.
 Tarp on and off the cratch frame – I need to get a coat of gloss on it so I don’t need to cover it up any more.
 Moored up just south of where the Piccadilly Line crosses the river – an impressive iron bridge.
 It’s a beautiful and peaceful stretch.
 Feels very far removed from London even though the M4 is right around the corner.
 First time I have only seen darkness out of the windows.

 Mat and Anna came for dinner.
 We had picked more blackberries and froze them to put in the Prosecco.
 Lovely meal, wine and company.

 24th July 2017